Will massage help reduce my pain?

 At Body Positive we offer advanced clinical massage therapy, sports massage, holistic wellness massage.
-Liz is a highly trained clinician whose work utilise an individualised fusion approach to ensure the very best outcomes for each client.
+Liz is a highly trained clinician whose work utilises an individualised fusion approach to ensure the very best outcomes for each client.

 Sports massage is sometimes known as muscular massage or sports therapy and is a targeted blend of deep tissue massaging techniques.